GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing offensive skill builds
 - main attributes: skill damage and skill haste
-- skill placement is important, try to put them in an elevated location, but not too close to you or a teammate as it will draw aggro (unless you want to benefit from the Technician's Faraday field)
+- skill placement is important, see this [section](#turret)
-- Harmony/Test Subject and Capacitor are usually best-in-slot
+- Harmony/Test Subject and Capacitor are usually best in slot
 - there's often no need to expose yourself to enemies to deploy your skills
 - there's no need to be constantly peeking to maintain your buffs
 - not as mobile as other builds